AashGan/TemporalPerturbSum/README.md

 # Weights and replication

 To retrieve the exact results made from the paper, please contact Aashutosh.ganesh@maastrichtuniversity.nl for the specific weights for replication.
-Due to differences in CUDA versions, pytorch versions and the type of GPU, there will be differences in the end results from training.
+Due to differences in CUDA versions, pytorch versions and the type of GPU, there will be slight differences in the end results from training.

 # Acknowledgements